If you’re interested in becoming a Beauty Therapist, there are certain skills, techniques and attributes you’ll need to qualify for certain roles.

 “It is reassuring that Beauty Therapists are qualified to perform services safely,” Paulina explains.
 “Knowing that they have been trained correctly and have the knowledge means they can work with minimal supervision.”

-A course such as the Diploma of Beauty Therapy (SIB50110) will also teach you small business planning so you'll understand what it takes to operate your own beauty therapy business.
+A course such as a Diploma of Beauty & Spa Practice will also teach you small business planning so you'll understand what it takes to operate your own beauty therapy business.

 Will I need work experience to become a Beauty Therapist?